iggy18/201about-me-page/README.md

 # 201about-me-page
-this is a project for code 201 with codefellow
+this is a project for code 201 with codefellows